What Do Septic Systems Do?

-You should have aa annual septic tank maintenance check just to steer clear of any potential issues.
-During the visit all mechanisms of your system will be checked.
+You should have an annual septic tank maintenance check to steer clear of any potential future issues.
+During the visit, all mechanisms of your system will be checked.
 In addition, measurements will be taken of tank accumulation to determine a timeframe for your next pumping.

 Curious about when the best time of year to pump your septic tank is?
 Check out this blog post.

 Want to find out more about septic systems?